 We’re alive.
 We have words and shapes and ideas.
 We will throw them at you when you do not believe.
 We will throw our love and out hate and our failure and our success.
 We’ll split in two right in front of you and be our best and our worst.
 We’ll lie and tell the truth.

 I’m not sure that this book is for everyone because surrealism isn’t for everyone.
 But if you like surrealism, or want to give it a try (GIVE IT A TRY GIVE IT A TRY), definitely read this book.
 I can’t recommend it enough.
 If you’re new to AS King, I might try easing yourself into her style by starting with one of her earlier books.

-*Note: Quotations came from the ARC and not the finished copy!
+Note: Quotations are pulled from the ARC and not the finish copy.